-Heavy police presence on scene in Downtown Pittsburgh
+Man killed, 2 others injured in shooting in Downtown Pittsburgh

+A man was killed and two people were hospitalized after a shooting in Downtown Pittsburgh Thursday night.

-A heavy police presence is on the scene of an incident in Downtown Pittsburgh.
+PHOTOS: Massive police presence responds to shooting in Downtown Pittsburgh

-According to Allegheny County 911, the incident happened on Smithfield Street near 6th Avenue at around 10:38 p.m.
+According to Allegheny County 911, the shooting happened on Smithfield Street near 6th Avenue at around 10:38 p.m.

-One person was taken to the hospital from the scene, dispatch said.

-Channel 11′s Pete DeLuca is at the scene.
-Watch 11 at 11 for the latest on this breaking story.
+Pittsburgh police said an officer working at Mellon Square Park heard shots fired in the area and found two people down near Strawberry Way.

+BREAKING: Pgh Police report 3 people were shot on Smithfield St between 6th and 7th Aves Downtown around 10:30 tonight.
+Police say 1 man is dead, 1 man is stable, and 1 woman is stable.
+Witnesses report two men were arguing before the shots rang out.
+1 person in custody. @WPXI pic.twitter.com/iN2ISt4cmz

 Download the FREE WPXI News app for breaking news alerts.